DETAILED ACTION

 “Whether the unexpected results are the result of unexpectedly improved results or a property not taught by the prior art, the ‘objective evidence of nonobviousness must be commensurate in scope with the claims which the evidence is offered to support’” (see MPEP 716.02(d)).

-The declaration does not show direct or indirect comparison of the claimed subject matter to the closest prior art and establish the differences there between; applicant does not cite any prior art of record to clearly point out the features of the prior art that are different from the claimed invention and used in comparison.
-Evidence should clearly indicate the features of the claimed invention in which produce unexpected results and the claims should be narrowed to encompass said features to overcome the rejection of record.
+As noted in the previous office action, there are also deficiencies in the filed declaration including: the declaration does not show direct or indirect comparison of the claimed subject matter to the closest prior art and establish the differences there between; applicant does not cite any prior art of record to clearly point out the features of the prior art that are different from the claimed invention and used in comparison (see MPEP 716.02(d)(II), 716.02(e)).

 Cited Prior Art